StefanEJonsson/osiris/README.md

 Scalar functions are used for map operations.
 If `x` is a vector and `f` is a scalar function, then `x.map(f)` creates a new vector by applying `f` on every element of `x`.
 This can also be done using a lambda expression (Pin[Unit,R] => Pin[Unit,R]).

 The rest of the osiris.function package consists of vector functions.
-You usually don't have to use these Instead use the ordinary arithmetic operations on pins (they use vector functions in the background).
+You usually don't have to use them.
+Instead you should use the ordinary arithmetic operations on pins (they use vector functions in the background).
 There are however some functions (convolution, complex multiplication, fourier transform) that can not be accessed that way.

 Convolution operators are constructed as follows:

 `val myConvOp = new osiris.function.bilinear.Convolution(range(-3,3) --> R, until(10) --> R, until(8) --> R)`

-This results in a convolution operator that uses a filter of size 7 (-3 to 3) to transforms a vector of size 10 to a new vector of size 8.
+This results in a convolution operator that uses a filter of size 7 (-3 to 3) to transform a vector of size 10 to a new vector of size 8.
 In most application you will want to use a filter shape that is symmetric around zero.

 ```scala